msashank910/PeekLinuxDebugger/README.md

     -g -gdwarf04

-While in the [_pld_] command-line interface, you can interact with the child process via breakpoints, memory manipulation, and register manipulation.
+While in the [__p|d__] command-line interface, you can interact with the child process via breakpoints, memory manipulation, and register manipulation.
 For a full list of commands, use the help command:

     help